-So don’t get intimidated by unknown terms
+So don’t get intimidated by Unknown Terms

 For example, complicated unit names used in charts are not important at all.
 What matters is whether you can read the chart and find the solution to a question.

-But students so often get intimidated by the unknown terms and say “oh, I don’t know what that word means.
+But students so often get intimidated by the unknown terms and say, “oh, I don’t know what that word means.
 And so, I am not going to be able to understand this passage.”

 Well, I’ve got news for you:

-The thing to keep in mind is that (most of the time) the complicated terms that are used in the GED science test are not that important.
+The thing to keep in mind is that (most of the time) the complicated terms that are used in the GED Science test are not that important.

-You probably aren’t going to know what that specific unit of measure is and you shouldn’t feel intimidated by these terms.
+You probably aren’t going to know what that specific unit of measure is, and you shouldn’t feel intimidated by these terms.

-If you see an unfamiliar term, you should get excited and say it’s going to be very easy for me to spot that word in the chart or table.
+If you see an unfamiliar term, you should get excited and say it’s going to be very easy for you to spot that word in the chart or table.
 You may also want to read this article that contains ten valuable tips on how to take the GED Science test successfully.